-This module is an extension of the principles that we examined in Module 3.
+This section is an extension of the principles that we examined in Module B.4.2.
 We will continue to use the Mollier diagram to illustrate the process and then use the steam tables to calculate the required values.

 Before we plot the overall process steps on a Mollier diagram, it is of benefit to consider what changes are taking place in the turbine process at any point.